boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 ![Datasource list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the NEW DATA SOURCE configuration panel, choose the file path and click **Preview &Connect**.
+5. In the NEW DATA SOURCE configuration panel, select the file path and click **Preview & Connect**.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view and click **Save**.
+6. Drag your preferred table or view from the data design view on the left pane and click **Save**.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the **Properties** icon in the configuration panel.
-The property pane opens.
+7. Click the **Properties** icon in the configuration panel to open the property pane.

 ![Properties button](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-8. Now, switch to **ASSIGN DATA** tab.
+8. Switch to the **ASSIGN DATA** tab.

 ![Assign data](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/assigndata.png)

-The **ASSIGN DATA** tab will be opened with the available measures and dimension sections from the connected data source.
+The **ASSIGN DATA** tab will display the available measures and dimensions from the connected data source.

 ![Chart data](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/chartdata.png)

 ### Adding value(s)

-You can add more than one measure section to the Value(s) field by dragging the required measures.
+You can add multiple measure sections to the Value(s) field by dragging the required measures.

 ![Add data to value](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/add-data.png)